marynablynk/blynk-particle-integration-withbp/README.md

 If you don't already have one, you'll need to sign up for a Blynk account to use this integration.

 Go to [Blynk Console](https://blynk.cloud/?utm_source=particle&utm_medium=referral&utm_campaign=integr&utm_content=docs) to sign in or to create a new account.
 A Free account is available for the platform exploration.
-To access more features for advanced personal or commercial use, check out the Blynk [pricing page](https://blynk.io/pricing?utm_source=particle&utm_medium=referral&utm_campaign=integr&utm_content=docs) to learn more about subscription options.
+To access more features for advanced personal or commercial use, check out Blynk [pricing page](https://blynk.io/pricing?utm_source=particle&utm_medium=referral&utm_campaign=integr&utm_content=docs) to learn more about subscription options.

 ## Configure Blynk Template